Peter Popoff

-Peter George Popoff (born July 2, 1946) is a German-born American televangelist and debunked clairvoyant and faith healer.
-He was exposed in 1986 for using a concealed earpiece to receive radio messages from his wife, who gave him the names, addresses, and ailments of audience members during Popoff-led religious services.
-Popoff falsely claimed God revealed this information to him so that Popoff could pretend to cure them through faith healing.
+Peter George Popoff (born July 2, 1946) is a German-born American televangelist, charlatan, debunked clairvoyant, and faith healer.
+He was exposed in 1986 by magician James Randi for using a concealed earpiece to receive radio messages from his wife, who gave him the names, addresses, and ailments of audience members during Popoff-led religious services.
+Popoff falsely claimed God revealed this information to him so that Popoff could cure them through faith healing.